flljy940/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding next lesson date for a person : `nextlesson`

+Adds date for upcoming lesson for an existing person in the contact list.

+Format: `nextlesson INDEX d/NEXTLESSON`

+* Adds the date of next lesson for the person at the specified `INDEX`.
+The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Existing values will be updated to the input values.
+* When adding dates, the existing dates of the person will be appended i.e adding of tags is cumulative.
+* You can remove all the person’s next lesson dates by typing `d/` without specifying any tags after it.

+Examples:
+*  `nextlesson 1 d/13 Mar 9-11` Adds/Updates the date of next lesson of the 1st person to be `13 Mar 9-11`.
+*  `nextlesson 2 d/` Removes the next lesson date for the 2nd person.

 ### Clearing all entries : `clear`

 Clears all entries from the contact list.